jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Data-Migration/Import-Data-Into-Percona-Instance/Local-to-Percona.md

     ```

 5. Start creating VM after exporting the local self-built Percona data to the local.
-6. See specific steps of VM creation in [Create VM Instance](https://www.jdcloud.com/help/detail/303/isCatalog/1).
+6. See specific steps of VM creation in [Create Instance](https://docs.jdcloud.com/en/virtual-machines/create-instance).
 Pay attention to following matters when creating VM instances.
     * Make sure that VM shares one ***Virtual Private Cloud*** with the JCS for Percona service created in step 1.
     * A new VM needs a ***Public IP*** for public network access, otherwise local data files cannot be uploaded to the VM.
     * Make sure that ***Network ACL*** of the subnet where the VM exists, allows the local SSH to connect to the VM.